vmware-tanzu/tanzu-framework/docs/cli/style_guide.md

 MY_CLUSTER has not been deleted
 ```

-* To disable all interactive prompts when running cli commands (helpful for scripting purposes) the CLI should support a --yes or -y, option
+* To deactivate all interactive prompts when running cli commands (helpful for scripting purposes) the CLI should support a --yes or -y, option

 Example
 ```